ricomariani/CG-SQL-author/docs/developer_guide/05_cql_runtime.md

 ### Mocking

-The CQL run test needs to do some mocking.
+The CQL "run test" needs to do some mocking.
 This bit is here for that test.
 If you want to use the run test with your version of `cqlrt` you'll need to define a shim for `sqlite3_step` that can be intercepted.
 This probably isn't going to come up.

 ```c
 #ifdef CQL_RUN_TEST